-The Blue Badge parking map can be used to find parking spaces in Leeds City Centre.
-See Documents section on this page.
 The external links will give you more information about the Blue Badge Scheme.

 Badge holders may also usually park on single or double yellow lines for up to three hours in England and Wales, or without any time limit in Scotland except:

 - where there is a ban on loading or unloading

 - at a few locations where local schemes apply, for example certain areas of central London